-High heels have a history of causing foot and ankle problems.
-If you have any concerns about your feet or ankles, contact one of our podiatrists from Northern Illinois Foot & Ankle Specialists.
+Many people suffer from bouts of heel pain.
+For more information, contact one of our podiatrists of Northern Illinois Foot & Ankle Specialists.
 Our doctors can provide the care you need to keep you pain-free and on your feet.

-If you have any questions please feel free to contact one of our offices located in Lake in the Hills, Cary, Fox Lake, Crystal Lake, Hoffman Estates, Chicago, Elgin, and Hinsdale, IL .
+If you have any questions please contact one of our offices located in Lake in the Hills, Cary, Fox Lake, Crystal Lake, Hoffman Estates, Chicago, Elgin, and Hinsdale, IL .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.